Insider Selling: Mastercard Incorporated (NYSE:MA) Major Shareholder Sells 78,973 Shares of Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of the company’s stock in a transaction that occurred on Monday, July 26th.
-The stock was sold at an average price of $390.29, for a total value of $30,822,372.17.
-Following the sale, the insider now directly owns 107,665,955 shares of the company’s stock, valued at approximately $42,020,945,576.95.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of the company’s stock in a transaction on Friday, July 23rd.
+The stock was sold at an average price of $390.18, for a total transaction of $30,813,685.14.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Foundation Mastercard also recently made the following trade(s):

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 9th.
-Shareholders of record on Friday, July 9th will be paid a dividend of $0.44 per share.
-The ex-dividend date is Thursday, July 8th.
-This represents a $1.76 annualized dividend and a yield of 0.45%.
-Mastercard’s dividend payout ratio is currently 27.37%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, August 9th.
+Investors of record on Friday, July 9th will be paid a $0.44 dividend.
+This represents a $1.76 dividend on an annualized basis and a yield of 0.45%.
+The ex-dividend date of this dividend is Thursday, July 8th.
+Mastercard’s dividend payout ratio (DPR) is presently 27.37%.

+Several brokerages have recently weighed in on MA.
+Jefferies Financial Group increased their target price on shares of Mastercard from $440.00 to $450.00 and gave the company a “buy” rating in a research note on Friday, April 30th.
+Morgan Stanley raised their price target on shares of Mastercard from $418.00 to $444.00 and gave the stock an “overweight” rating in a research note on Monday, May 3rd.
+Robert W. Baird raised their price target on shares of Mastercard from $454.00 to $482.00 and gave the stock an “outperform” rating in a research note on Thursday, July 15th.
+Barclays raised their price target on shares of Mastercard from $440.00 to $452.00 and gave the stock an “overweight” rating in a research note on Monday, June 7th.
+Finally, Macquarie raised their price target on shares of Mastercard from $385.00 to $425.00 and gave the stock an “outperform” rating in a research note on Friday, April 30th.
+Two analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company.
+Mastercard has a consensus rating of “Buy” and a consensus target price of $398.38.

-Several large investors have recently made changes to their positions in the company.
-Veracity Capital LLC increased its holdings in Mastercard by 1.1% in the 1st quarter.
-Veracity Capital LLC now owns 2,658 shares of the credit services provider’s stock worth $947,000 after purchasing an additional 28 shares in the last quarter.
-Washington Trust Bank grew its position in shares of Mastercard by 0.3% in the 1st quarter.
-Washington Trust Bank now owns 9,936 shares of the credit services provider’s stock valued at $3,537,000 after buying an additional 28 shares during the last quarter.
-Boenning & Scattergood Inc. grew its position in shares of Mastercard by 1.1% in the 1st quarter.
-Boenning & Scattergood Inc. now owns 2,501 shares of the credit services provider’s stock valued at $890,000 after buying an additional 28 shares during the last quarter.
-Weaver Consulting Group grew its position in shares of Mastercard by 4.3% in the 2nd quarter.
-Weaver Consulting Group now owns 679 shares of the credit services provider’s stock valued at $248,000 after buying an additional 28 shares during the last quarter.
-Finally, Arbor Wealth Management LLC grew its position in shares of Mastercard by 0.3% in the 1st quarter.
-Arbor Wealth Management LLC now owns 9,430 shares of the credit services provider’s stock valued at $3,358,000 after buying an additional 29 shares during the last quarter.
+A number of hedge funds have recently added to or reduced their stakes in MA.
+OLD Mission Capital LLC acquired a new stake in Mastercard in the 3rd quarter worth approximately $237,000.
+FIL Ltd boosted its stake in Mastercard by 431.6% in the 4th quarter.
+FIL Ltd now owns 250,589 shares of the credit services provider’s stock worth $89,444,000 after purchasing an additional 203,448 shares in the last quarter.
+United Bank boosted its stake in Mastercard by 19.3% in the 4th quarter.
+United Bank now owns 3,037 shares of the credit services provider’s stock worth $1,084,000 after purchasing an additional 491 shares in the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund boosted its stake in Mastercard by 9.7% in the 4th quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,386,650 shares of the credit services provider’s stock worth $494,951,000 after purchasing an additional 122,067 shares in the last quarter.
+Finally, Gibraltar Capital Management Inc. boosted its stake in Mastercard by 1.5% in the 4th quarter.
+Gibraltar Capital Management Inc. now owns 12,800 shares of the credit services provider’s stock worth $4,569,000 after purchasing an additional 189 shares in the last quarter.
 Institutional investors own 73.87% of the company’s stock.

-Several equities research analysts have recently weighed in on the company.
-Morgan Stanley increased their price objective on Mastercard from $418.00 to $444.00 and gave the company an “overweight” rating in a research report on Monday, May 3rd.
-Robert W. Baird increased their price objective on Mastercard from $454.00 to $482.00 and gave the company an “outperform” rating in a research report on Thursday, July 15th.
-Mizuho increased their price objective on Mastercard from $430.00 to $435.00 and gave the company a “buy” rating in a research report on Friday, April 30th.
-Macquarie increased their price objective on Mastercard from $385.00 to $425.00 and gave the company an “outperform” rating in a research report on Friday, April 30th.
-Finally, Barclays increased their price objective on Mastercard from $440.00 to $452.00 and gave the company an “overweight” rating in a research report on Monday, June 7th.
-Two investment analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus price target of $398.38.

 Mastercard Company Profile